Melnykites: Activity in occupied Poland

-In April 1941, the Banderite faction held the Second Great Congress of Ukrainian Nationalists in Kraków where Bandera was proclaimed providnyk (Note: This was among the titles that Kubijovyč took as head of the UTsK in the spirit of the Führerprinzip style of leadership.) of the OUN (technically the OUN(b)), having declared the original 1939 Second Great Congress of Ukrainian Nationalists that had officially ratified Melnyk as leader to have been arear of internal laws.
-(Note: Bandera and his followers also claimed that Konovalets's will naming Melnyk as his successor was a fabrication.)
+In April 1941, the Banderite faction held the Second Great Congress of Ukrainian Nationalists in Kraków where Bandera was proclaimed providnyk of the OUN (technically the OUN(b)), having declared the original 1939 Second Great Congress of Ukrainian Nationalists that had officially ratified Melnyk as leader to have been arear of internal laws.
+(Note: Bandera and his followers also claimed that Konovalets's oral will naming Melnyk as his successor was a fabrication.)
 The bulk of the Galician youth defected to the Banderites, however the OUN(m) retained the support of Ukrainian nationalists in Northern Bukovina, which had been annexed by the Soviets in mid-1940 and was later recaptured by German and Romanian forces in mid-1941, providing the organisation with approximately 500 much-needed generally younger members.
 Though Melnyk received widespread support among Ukrainian émigrés abroad, Bandera's position on the ground in Western Ukraine and the demographics of his base meant that he gained control of the vast majority of the local apparatus in the region.
 Effective Soviet repression in Central and Eastern Ukraine meant that most of the Ukrainians living in these regions were unaware of the split in the OUN, benefitting the more active Banderites in their battle for legitimacy.